01binary/zeroweb/src/articles/kalman-filter.md

 + If it's from twisting a potentiometer knob, you would start with the variance of the potentiometer signal (calculated from a set of samples of this signal), then put it through the equation that maps potentiometer position to PWM command using random variable arithmetic.
 + If it's calculated by a PID control algorithm based on an absolute encoder and a set-point you would start with the variance of the encoder and the set-point, and put it through the same equation as the PID algorithm using random variable arithmetic.

-As you can see variance simply travels downstream.
+As you can see variance simply travels downstream from inputs to outputs.

 ### velocity/acceleration